 You must trust your accountant as you will give them control of your most precious and confidential information.
 Check if your accountant’s past business relationships were long-lasting.
 Contact their previous partners and employers to get feedback if you can.

 Sometimes accounting software companies partner with accountants or accounting firms.
 You can look for business partners on their websites.
 You can feel more confident if you know that the accounting firm is somehow recognised in the market.

-Last but not least, check if your accountant is a chartered accountant (CA or ACA) which means they are certified to offer services such as tax filings, financial audits, and financial advisory.
+Last but not least, check if your accountant is a chartered accountant (CA or ACA), which means they are certified to offer services such as tax filings, financial audits, and financial advisory.

-You can contact with chartered accountant professional bodies to get more information and support on picking an accountant for your company.
+You can contact chartered accountant professional bodies to get more information and support picking an accountant for your company.
 There are six professional bodies recognized by the Financial Reporting Council (FRS) that are

 - Association of Chartered Certified Accountants (ACCA)